Improving safety and quality in mental healthcare (Project complete)

 Background

 Patient safety incidents are a leading cause of death and disability worldwide.
-To date, the patient safety movement has primarily focused on the safety of physical healthcare services.
-As such, existing research into improving safety in mental healthcare is insufficient.
+To date, the patient safety movement has primarily focused on the safety of physical healthcare provision.
+As such, the evidence base for improving safety in mental health services is insufficient.

 A small, yet accumulating body of work has explored what ‘safety’ looks like in the context of acute inpatient mental healthcare, providing valuable insights about the nature of the safety problems service users face within these settings.

-However, the majority of mental healthcare encounters take place outside of hospital settings, and there is insufficient evidence about the types of safety and quality of care problems service users experience in community-based mental health services.
-Consequently, there is both a paucity of evidence about the principal risks to safety and lack of conceptual clarity over what constitutes a patient safety problem in this context.
+However, many mental healthcare encounters take place outside of hospital settings, and there is insufficient evidence about the types of safety and quality of care problems service users experience in community-based mental health services.
+Consequently, evidence about the principal risks to safety is scarce and there is a lack of conceptual clarity over what constitutes a patient safety problem in this context.

 Approach

-This research programme will seek to supplement this evidence gap, by triangulating different sources of evidence to better understand the nature of the safety problems in community-based mental healthcare provision, and how the safety of care may be improved.
+This research project sought to address this evidence gap by triangulating different sources of evidence to better understand the nature of the safety problems in community-based mental healthcare provision, and how the safety of care may be improved.

-A systematic scoping review will be conducted to identify and synthesise existing literature on patient safety in community mental healthcare settings, as well as evidence for interventions to improve safety in this context.
+Next, a systematic scoping review identified and synthesised existing literature on patient safety in community-based mental healthcare settings, as well as evidence for interventions to improve safety in this context.

-Next, patient safety incidents reported to a national database by UK community mental health services will be analysed to provide a descriptive overview of safety problems, their contributory factors and the severity of harm caused.
-Subsequent in-depth analyses will examine the most commonly reported incident types in further detail.
+After which, patient safety incidents reported to a national database by UK community mental health services were then analysed to provide a descriptive overview of safety problems.
+This included their contributory factors, and the severity of harm caused as judged by incident reporters.

-A further contextualising study will involve in-depth interviews or focus groups with a purposive sample of service users, carers, and healthcare providers, to identify stakeholder perspectives on safety issues in community-based mental health services.
+A final study involved in-depth interviews and focus groups with service users, carers, and mental healthcare providers, to identify stakeholder perspectives on the range and nature of safety challenges in community-based mental health services.

 Phoebe gave a lightning talk about her research project at our 2022 annual event, THIS Space.